h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_3_40_explanation.md

 - **Geometric intuition** guides successful kernel construction
 - **Kernel validity** can be rigorously verified through Mercer's theorem

-The kernel trick transforms one impossible 1D problem into **8 different solvable 2D problems**, each offering unique mathematical perspectives while achieving perfect classification.
+The kernel trick transforms one impossible 1D problem into **13 different solvable problems** (9 in 2D space, 4 in 1D space), each offering unique mathematical perspectives while achieving perfect classification.
 This demonstrates the profound flexibility and power of kernel methods in machine learning.